CloudGlance - Document Intelligence Platform

 Turning design intent into a scalable, enforceable system.

-The structure behind CloudGlance was not an outcome of implementation - it was the starting point.
-From early on, the platform was designed around a unified way of composing pages and actions, with the intention that no screen or interaction would invent its own rules.
+The structure behind CloudGlance was not an outcome of implementation, it was the starting point.
+From early on, the platform was designed around three unified pillars: a unified way of composing pages, of handling actions, and of running workflows.
+Unified Layout, Unified Modal and Unified Task.
+The intention was clear from the beginning: no screen, no action, no task should invent its own rules.

 Instead of treating pages as independent layouts, the platform is built from a fixed set of structural regions, each with a strict responsibility.
 Pages do not decide layout.
 They declare intent and assemble themselves using predefined parts.